Skip to main content

 CC licensed content, Shared previously

-This page titled 3.2: Introduction- Scatterplots is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Bill Pelz via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.2: Introduction- Scatterplots is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Bill Pelz via source content that was edited to the style and standards of the LibreTexts platform.